Follies: Plot

 As the guests reminisce, the stories of Ben, Phyllis, Buddy, and Sally unfold.
 Phyllis and Sally were roommates while in the Follies, and Ben and Buddy were best friends at school in New York.
 When Sally sees Ben, her former lover, she greets him self-consciously ("Don't Look at Me").
 Buddy and Phyllis join their spouses and the foursome reminisces about the old days of their courtship and the theater, their memories vividly coming to life in the apparitions of their young counterparts ("Waiting For The Girls Upstairs").
 Each of the four is shaken at the realization of how life has changed them.
 Elsewhere, Willy Wheeler (portly, in his sixties) cartwheels for a photographer.
 Emily and Theodore Whitman, ex-vaudevillians in their seventies, perform an old routine ("The Rain on the Roof").
 Solange proves she is still fashionable at what she claims is 66 ("Ah, Paris!"), and Hattie Walker performs her old showstopping number ("Broadway Baby").

 Buddy warns Phyllis that Sally is still in love with Ben, and she is shaken by how the past threatens to repeat itself.
 Sally is awed by Ben's apparently glamorous life, but Ben wonders if he made the right choices and considers how things might have been ("The Road You Didn't Take").
-Sally tells Ben how her days have been spent with Buddy, trying to convince him (and herself) ("In Buddy's Eyes").
+Sally tells Ben how her days have been spent with Buddy, trying to convince him (and herself) that she is happily married. ("In Buddy's Eyes").
 However, it is clear that Sally is still in love with Ben – even though their affair ended badly when Ben decided to marry Phyllis.
 She shakes loose from the memory and begins to dance with Ben, who is touched by the memory of the Sally he once cast aside.

 Phyllis interrupts this tender moment and has a biting encounter with Sally.
 Before she has a chance to really let loose, they are both called on to participate in another performance – Stella Deems gets Sally, Phyllis, Emily, Hattie, and some others to perform an old number ("Who's That Woman?"), as they are mirrored by their younger selves.
 Afterward, Phyllis and Ben angrily discuss their lives and relationship, which has become numb and emotionless.
 Sally is bitter, having never been happy with Buddy, although he has always adored her.
 She accuses him of having affairs while he is on the road, and he admits he has a steady girlfriend, Margie, in another town, but always returns home.
 Carlotta amuses a throng of admirers with a tale of how her dramatic solo was cut from the Follies because the audience found it humorous, transforming it as she sings it into an anthem-like toast to her own hard-won survival ("I'm Still Here").